What’s New

 Carolina Beach Mural Program

 Since the first public art mural installation in 2020, the Carolina Beach Mural Program continues to collaborate with the local community and artists to create and design themed murals illustrating the island’s history, culture and originality.
-Currently, a total of 13 art murals are completed with more on the way.
-Mural 14 will be located at Celtic Creamery and will celebrate the Shoo Fly Train, a small train that took passengers in the late 1880s from Wilmington to Carolina Beach.
-Mural 15 will be located between Carolina Beach Lake Park and the Veggie Wagon and will highlight the native plants of Carolina Beach.
+Currently, a total of 14 art murals are completed with more on the way.
+"Cape Fear's Captain" mural will be located at Celtic Creamery and will celebrate the Shoo Fly Train, a small train that took passengers in the late 1880s from Wilmington to Carolina Beach.
+"Formative Flora" will be located between Carolina Beach Lake Park and the Veggie Wagon and will highlight the native plants and pollinators of Carolina Beach.
 Both murals are expected to be completed by fall 2023.
-Mural 16 will celebrate the "Carolina Shag" and Malcom Ray "Chicken" Hicks, one of the pioneers of the 1940s dance craze.
-Brian Lewis, a world-renowned artist, will create the mural, which is expected to debut in April.
 Check out our Self-Guided Tour Map for mural locations, artist information and more.

 Freeman Park Recreation Area